 Dean Lynch performed his MS, PhD, and Post Doctoral work at UC Santa Barbara.
 He joined the Woodruff School of Mechanical Engineering at Georgia Tech in 1995 and the Department of Mechanical and Aerospace Engineering at UCLA in 2007 where he served as director of the #2 ranked MS Online program and as the Mechanical and Aerospace Engineering department chair.
 On September 1, 2018 he moved to UC Riverside to serve as Dean of the Bourns College of Engineering.
 Prof. Lynch has served as chair of the ASME aerospace division.
 He has been honored with receipt of the NSF CAREER award, the ONR Young Investigator award, an ASEE educator award, as Fellow of ASME, Fellow of SPIE, the ASME Smart Structures Prize, the SPIE Smart Materials and Structures Lifetime Achievement Award, several teaching awards, serves as an associate editor of the new journal Multifunctional Materials, and as the editor-in-chief of the journal Smart Materials and Structures.
-Dr. Matt Barth joined the University of California Riverside in 1991, conducting research in Electrical Engineering and at the Center for Environmental Research and Technology (CE-CERT), where he is currently Director and the Yeager Families Chair.
-Professor Barth's research focuses on applying engineering system concepts and automation technology to Transportation Systems, and in particular how these relate to energy and air quality issues.
-His current research interests include Intelligent Transportation Systems, Vehicle Activity Analysis, Transportation/Emissions Modeling, Electric Vehicle Technology, and Advanced Sensing and Control.
-Professor Barth is active in the U.S. Transportation Research Board currently serving on the Transportation and Air Quality Committee and the Intelligent Transportation Systems Committee.
-He has also served on a number of National Research Council (NRC) committees.
-Professor Barth has also been very active within IEEE Intelligent Transportation System Society for many years, and recently received the IEEE ITSS Outstanding Research Award.
+Nicole Cleary began her career as a research scientist at the University of California, Riverside, and then served as the vice-president for the International Sustainable Systems Research Center and as a consultant to the California Energy Commission, managing over thirty projects related to energy efficiency and air quality.
+For the past 10 years, she has served as Deputy Director at the College of Engineering, Center for Environmental Research and Technology (CE-CERT) where she oversees the day-to-day operations of the largest research center at UC Riverside.
+CE-CERT's mission is to solve the most pressing environmental and sustainability issues in our region today by innovating technology and educating the next generation of engineers.
+In her role, Nicole oversees the administration team, the facilities operations of the CE-CERT campus, marketing, outreach, and events, as well as leads with the Director strategic planning and multidisciplinary research efforts.
 FEATURED SPEAKERS